watson-research-lab/watsonresearchlab.github.io/content/authors/Flores_Patricia/_index.md

 ---
 # Display name
-title: Nathan Cabrera
+title: Patricia Flores

 # Full Name (for SEO)
-first_name: Nathan
+first_name: Patricia
-last_name: Cabrera
+last_name: Flores

 # Is this the primary user of the site?
 superuser: true